o3project/odenos/doc/QUICKSTART.md

 ## FAQ

-### Q. What kind options are there for OpenFlowDriver?
+### Q. What kind of options are there for OpenFlowDriver?

 You can specify the following options: